 This feature handles the contract query by sending and requesting to trustable nodes, checking their bids and the choices from the list obtained, and then selecting the suitable amount and types of nodes to answer the questions.

-Oftentimes, queries this contract checks are average response latency, the deviation of values in their reports from consensus values relayed on-chain, revenue generated, jobs fulfilled, and more.
-During this process, Chainlink converts the research contract queries into the off-chain to go into the real-world and grab data from the internet.
+Often, the queries this contract checks are average response latency, the deviation of values in their reports from consensus values relayed on-chain, revenue generated, jobs fulfilled, and more.
+During this process, Chainlink converts the research contract queries into the off-chain to go into the real world and grab data from the internet.

 3. Aggregating contract

 Aggregating contracts validate data from both single and multiple sources.
-Then averages it to create a validated aggregate response, shedding away useless data.
+They then average the information to create a validated aggregate response, shedding away useless data.

 Comparison with competitors

 Chainlink is growing a solid ecosystem that is highly tamper-resistant, reliable, and future-proof.
-The cross-chain platform is by far the biggest oracle network.
-Factors such as integration, partnership, and market price top the list of what puts it in number one.
+The cross-chain platform is by far the most popular Oracle network.
+Factors such as integration, partnerships, and market price contribute to Chainlink’s position as number one.

-Currently, Chainlink successfully has more than 1000 partnerships, including Binance, Ethereum Classic Labs, Matic Network, Dapps Inc., and other mainstream organizations like Google, Swipe, and a lot more.
+Chainlink has more than 1,000 integrations.
+These include Binance, Ethereum Classic Labs, Matic Network, Dapps Inc., and other mainstream organizations like Google, Swipe, and many more.

-The closest competitor being, Band protocol has less than 100 integrations and fewer partnerships.
-Band protocol is a community-based data resource that grants operators access to the data feeds.
+The closest competitor is Band protocol, which has fewer than 100 integrations and fewer partnerships.
+Band protocol is a community-based data resource that grants operators access to data feeds.

 Tokenomics